noisyboiler/wampy/README.rst

 WAMP
 ----

-The `WAMP Protocol`_ is a powerful tool for your web applications, microservices and tools, else just your free time, fun and games!
+The `WAMP Protocol`_ is a powerful tool for your web applications, microservices and tools - else just your free time, fun and games!

 **WAMP** facilitates communication between independent applications over a common "router".
 An actor in this process is called a **Peer**, and a **Peer** has a type of either **Client** or **Router**.